microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/05_AI_Assistants.md

     Through code interpreter, the Assistant is able to convert the structured data into a graph!

-4. If you would like to see another type of graph, try the following prompt:
+4. If you would like to see another type of graph, try the following prompt and request the data to be in a graph:

-    ```What is the trending product category? ```
+    ```What is the trending product category?
+Give the output as a graph. ```

     The assistant should provide you with a graph showcasing a trending product by carrying out an analysis of the sales revenue data overtime.